Ankush035/Weak-3.0-Ito-Taylor-scheme/README.md

 Source codes for manuscript: APM-D-19-02565 (An Ito–Taylor weak 3.0 method for stochastic dynamics of nonlinear systems). https://doi.org/10.1016/j.apm.2020.05.014.

-The source codes can be found in File Exchange - Matlab Central
+The source codes can also be found in File Exchange - Matlab Central